chrispanag/chrispanag.com/content/about.md

 **Feb 2022:** Moved to Paris, France.

+**Mar 2023:**
+* Started working at [BeReal](http://bere.al/) as a Backend Engineer
-**Mar 2023:** Built [Paroles.gr](https://paroles.gr), a web app built on NestJS, React, Postgresql and Typescript that allows users to easily search the lyrics of greek songs.
+* Built [Paroles.gr](https://paroles.gr), a web app built on NestJS, React, Postgresql and Typescript that allows users to easily search the lyrics of greek songs.